Preaching Beyond the Choir: how we can bring everyone along in our quest to defend our shared global ecosystem

 Our research focuses primarily on two key areas—1) helping organizations and governments measure their ocean and coastal economies in order to help guide policy, and 2) the economics of climate change adaptation in coastal regions.
 While the Center examines economic activities in the open ocean—e.g., renewable energy, fisheries, and shipping—we devote most of our attention to issues in coastal zones, particularly building climate resilience and helping coastal communities adapt to climate impacts.

-A new report by the Center for the Blue Economy finds that America’s coastal areas provide significant economic benefits to the country.
+A 2025 report by the Center for the Blue Economy finds that America’s coastal areas provide significant economic benefits to the country.
 The U.S.’s coastal counties represent just 17 percent of the U.S.’s land area, but account for 34 percent of the U.S.’s total GDP and 37 percent of the U.S.’s total employment.

 “More people live and work on the coast than ever before.
 The coast accounts for a larger proportion of the national economy, which also means more people and property are at risk from weather-related hazards in light of climate change,” said the report’s principal author, Dr. Charles Colgan, Director of Research at the Center for the Blue Economy.